lyokha/vim-xkbswitch/README.md

 Be very careful with mapping duplicates!
 They won't replace existing Insert mode mappings but may define extra mappings that will change normal Insert mode user experience.
-For example plugin echofunc defines Insert mode mappings for '(' and ')', therefore assuming that in Deutsch translation map there could be ')' to '=' translation, we would get '=' unusable in any keyboard layout (as far as echofunc treats ')' in a very specific way).
+For example, plugin echofunc defines Insert mode mappings for '(' and ')', therefore assuming that in Deutsch translation map there could be ')' to '=' translation, we would get '=' unusable in any keyboard layout (as far as echofunc treats ')' in a very specific way).
 That is why this translation is missing in example above and in file xkbswitch.tr content.

 There are multiple examples of similar issues.
 For instance Russian winkeys translate '.' into 'ю' and when you are editing a C/C++ source file with